-At least 150 individuals are expected to sign up for the race that goes from the summit of Aonach Mor to the Pine Martin café at the base station.
+At least 150 riders are expected to sign up for the race that goes from the summit of Aonach Mor to the Pine Martin café at the base station.

-The event, which is along similar lines to events such as the Ski-To-Sea races at Mt Baker in the US and others staged annually in countries like New Zealand, will see Scottish and UK racers tackle a variety of challenges both above and below the snowline.
+The event is along similar lines to races such as the Ski-To-Sea races at Mt.
+Baker in the US and others staged annually in countries like New Zealand.
+Ski-An-Duro will see Scottish and UK racers tackle a variety of challenges both above and below the snowline.

-Commenting on the challenges the event entails, Coupland said: “The main challenge will be the unpredictability of the Scottish weather.
-We have a great relationship with the management and staff at the ski area, which will be really helpful when designing the snow sport segment of the race.
+Commenting on the the event, Coupland said: “The main challenge will be the unpredictability of the Scottish weather.
+We have a great relationship with the management and staff at the ski area, which will be really helpful when designing the snow sport segment of the race.”

-Coupland also pointed out that this is a new concept, hence “it is difficult to know if the market exists although we are very enthused by initial interest in the event”, he said.
-Safety of participants is always a concern and “we will work closely with Muddy Medics, Ski Patrol and Mountain Rescue to ensure the event will be safe.”
-Coupland added.
+Coupland also pointed out that this is a new concept, hence “it is difficult to know if the market exists although we are very enthused by initial interest in the event”.

 No Fuss Events is looking to partner with suppliers who would like to “share the mutual benefits from audience alignment”.

-Coupland explained: “Currently we have not signed any agreements however we are circulating this document to attract partners for our portfolio for 2018 and 2019.
+Coupland explained: “Currently we have not signed any agreement, however we are circulating a document to attract partners to our portfolio for 2018 and 2019.